-Concepts of calculus focusing on differentiation; topics include limits, derivatives, their applications, and introduction to integrals.
+Concepts of calculus focusing on differentiation and an introduction to integration.
+Topics include derivatives, their interpretations and their applications, and the Fundamental Theorem of Calculus.
 Concurrent enrollment in MAT145L is required.

 Prerequisite(s): 1 of MAT114(Precalculus), MPL(Math Placement Level 4)